Water management fees in Queensland

 - applications and lodgement of documents relating to water allocations

 These fees and charges are payable to the Department of Natural Resources, Mines and Energy (DNRME) on application.
 A full list of these fees is found in schedule 12 of the Water Regulation 2016.

 All unsupplemented water licence holders are required to pay an annual water licence fee other than to take water for stock or domestic purposes (unless the licence is for taking underground water for stock and domestic purposes from the Great Artesian Basin).

 The water licence fee is also found in schedule 12 of the Water Regulation 2016.

 Prior to a water management area being declared, we consult with water entitlement holders.
 Once the area is declared, the water resource is more actively managed and water use is regulated.

 Holders of unsupplemented water entitlements which allow for water harvesting in declared water management areas generally pay water harvesting charges to the department.
 These charges are calculated on the amount of water taken.
 There are no charges if water is not taken.
 These water users are billed annually at the end of the water year.
 Water harvesting charges that apply in water management areas can be found in schedule 14 of the Water Regulation 2016.

 Waiving fees due to hardship

-The Minister for Natural Resources and Mines may decide to partly or completely waive a fee or charge in the Water Regulation 2016 if the Minister is satisfied the person is suffering hardship because of the effects of drought, flood, fire or another natural disaster or because of economic recession.
+The Minister for Natural Resources, Mines and Energy may decide to partly or completely waive a fee or charge in the Water Regulation 2016 if the Minister is satisfied the person is suffering hardship because of the effects of drought, flood, fire or another natural disaster or because of economic recession.

 Generally the Queensland Government undertakes the necessary policy work and consultation with the public and stakeholders before a charge or fee is to be introduced or a significant change is made.
 The government then decides on the charge and the Governor in Council approves the introduction of the charge through legislation.
 Consistent with our Financial Management Practice Manual, we regularly review the prices charged for goods and services.